ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 Beyond these requirements, standards describing resolver discovery mechanisms must not place any requirements on clients to select particular resolvers over others.

+When discovering DNS resolvers on a local network, clients have no mechanism to distinguish between cases where an active attacker with the above capabilities is interfering with discovery, and situations wherein the network has no encrypted resolver.
+Absent such a mechanism, an attacker can always succeed in these goals.
+Therefore, in such circumstances, viable solutions for local DNS resolver discovery should consider weaker attackers, such as those with only passive eavesdropping capabilities.
+It is unknown whether such relaxations represent a realistic attacker in practice.
+Thus, local discovery solutions designed around this threat model may have limited value.

 ## On opportunistic encryption

 Opportunistic encrypted DNS, when the client cannot authenticate the entity that provides encrypted DNS, does